royalwang/little-vagrant-machine/README.md

 It will install Apache + PHP + PostgreSQL + Memcached into the new Vagrant VM, and build Apache Virtual Host for every each host with SSL support.

 Default Apache port is `8080` for HTTP access and `4443` for HTTPS access.
-Every each VM is configured to use domain to access, so `localhost:8080` or `127.0.0.1:4443` is not available.
+Every each VH is configured to use domain to access, so `localhost:8080` or `127.0.0.1:4443` is not available.
 You can get their domain name after the init has finished.

 Default user for PostgreSQL is `dev`, you can login with password `dev`.
 You can manage your database with GUI tool `pgAdmin` outside the VM with port `55432`.